 Valentine’s day arrived.

 Jim left early for work, while Peggy stayed in bed, as she had taken leave from work.
-She got out of bed after an hour, cooked a new Moroccan dish, and baked a yummy chocolate cake.
+She got out of bed an hour later, cooked a new Moroccan dish, and baked a yummy chocolate cake.
 She went to the store and bought a bottle of champagne, and a cute picnic basket.
 She packed everything, and headed out of the house at four o’clock.

 Peggy parked her car in Jim’s office parking, and took the elevator to the twentieth floor.
 But he was nowhere to be seen, neither in his cubicle, nor in the conference room.
 She asked the receptionist what time he had left, and was told that he did so at noon.